palewire/first-visual-story/readthedocs/index.rst

     :width: 100%

 Next let's sprinkle some CSS in our page to make the circles match the orange color of the dots found on The Homicide Report.
-As we did with the charts, go to the ``_scripts`` folder and create a new file.
+As we did with the charts, go to the ``_styles`` folder and create a new file.
 We'll call this one ``_map.scss``.
 In that file, copy or write the following:

 .. code-block:: css